-First there is the beautiful scenery, turned white under a blanket of snow in winter, wreathed in pink cherry blossoms in spring, bright green and lush in summer, and striking reds and oranges in autumn.
+When you experience the picturesque autumn leaves in Japan you will first see the beautiful scenery, turned white under a blanket of snow in winter, then the wreathed in pink cherry blossoms in spring, followed by the bright green and lush in summer, and finally the striking reds and oranges in autumn.

 Whilst spring has always been the most popular time for travellers to Japan, autumn offers many attractions too.
-The autumn leaves are arguably as beautiful as the cherry blossom, and the weather is similarly balmy and pleasant.
+The autumn leaves are arguably as beautiful as the cherry blossom season, and the weather is similarly balmy and pleasant.

 1. Kyoto’s temples

-Kyoto, which served as the capital of Japan for over a millennium, should be at the top of anyone’s leaf-peeping list.
-It’s not for nothing that Kyoto is known as the “City of Ten Thousand Temples”, and many of its ancient temples and shrines make stunning settings for koyo.
-One of our favourite spots is Kiyomizu-dera Temple, where we recommend visiting in the evening to see the leaves lit up with lanterns.
+Kyoto, which served as the capital of Japan for over a millennium, should be at the top of anyone’s Autumn leaf-peeping list.
+It’s not for nothing that Kyoto is known as the “City of Ten Thousand Temples”, and many of its ancient temples and shrines make for a stunning setting for all travellers.

 2. Daisetsuzan National Park